-It is challenging to find a source that covers all aspects of mineral processing.
-From plant supervisors to project engineers, they all need to keep up to date with the latest mineral processing news.
+It is challenging to find a source covering all aspects of mineral processing.
+From plant supervisors to project engineers, they all need to keep up-to-date with the latest mineral processing news.

-Having access to the latest mineral processing news, mineral processing innovations, and mineral processing events is crucial for any mineral industry professional.
+Access to the latest mineral processing news, innovations, and mineral processing events is crucial for any mineral industry professional.

 Mineral processing news topics include: